Siddhi-D-Nagarkar/Siddhi-D-Nagarkar/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Social Clones
+- 🔭 I’m currently working on Bacnked Development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Spring Boot
 - 🤔 I’m looking for help with BharatCart
-- 💬 Ask me about Android,React,Firebase
+- 💬 Ask me about Java,Angular,Ionic
 - 📫 How to reach me: [LinkedIn - @siddhi-nagarkar](https://www.linkedin.com/in/siddhi-nagarkar-06b038162)
 - 😄 Pronouns: Bro
 - ⚡ Fun fact: Goes Deep into one Thing